SAP/ui5-tooling/rfcs/0009-ui5-project-refactoring.md

 1. Introduce easier maintainability of specification version updates
 1. "Formatters" should already access project resources via the `@ui5/fs` abstraction layer
     * Currently they use the native file system layer.
 This caused addional efforts while working on the ZipArchiveAdapter PoC
+1. Option to access resources of a project (typically the root project) in a "flat" (namespace-less) way ([related issue](https://github.com/SAP/ui5-tooling/issues/507))

 ## Detailed design